 Workplace psychological abuse defined

-Workplace bullying and mobbing are forms of psychological harassment and psychological abuse that violate an employee’s inherent basic human right to dignity: severe or pervasive infliction of hostile and unethical words and/or actions, intentional or unintentional, direct or indirect, or omissions, directed in a targeted and/or systematic manner that creates a hostile work environment that is offensive and a reasonable person would find unsuitable to perform regular duties and tasks.
+Workplace bullying and mobbing are forms of psychological abuse that violate an employee’s inherent basic human right to dignity: severe or pervasive infliction of toxic and unethical words and/or actions, intentional or unintentional, direct or indirect, or omissions, directed in a targeted and/or systematic manner that creates a toxic work environment that is offensive and a reasonable person would find unsuitable to perform regular duties and tasks.
 A single severe incident of such behavior may also constitute psychological abuse.

 The abuser playbook